devsearch-epfl/devsearch-score/README.md

 # devsearch-score

-Our scoring function will be applied to a list of unordered search results and will score to item.
-This allows us to sort the results such that the best matches will appear at the top of the search results.
+Our scoring function will be applied to a list of unordered search results and will score each item.
+This allows us to sort the results such that the best matches will appear on the top of the list.

 ## Idea